TheArjunAgarwal/sem3-notes/agth.typ

   [2,4],[5,5],[2,3],
   [8,1],[3,2],[0,0]
 )
-We can get the gurentee finding the nash equilibrium by identifying the highest entry per row and column wrt the respective players.
+We can get the guarantee finding the nash equilibrium by identifying the highest entry per row and column wrt the respective players.
 #nfg(
   players: ($P_1$, $P_2$),
   s1:($A$,$B$,$C$),